5 Reasons Why Your HVAC Unit is Loud Do you find your HVAC unit excessively…

 If you’ve been looking into getting a new heating and air conditioning system, you may have been surprised to see noise ratings included in the specifications for different HVAC units.
 But that information is more important than you might think.
 Excessive noise in your home isn’t just annoying—it can be harmful to your health.

 As you probably remember from high school science class, sound is measured in units called decibels or dB.
-According to the Industrial Noise Control website, a normal conversation at home is usually around 50 dB, while a vacuum cleaner produces about 70 dB.
-Long-term exposure to noise over 90 dB (as loud as a motorcycle from 25 feet away) can cause hearing loss.
+According to the Industrial Noise Control website, a normal conversation at home is usually around 50 dB.
+A vacuum cleaner produces about 70 dB.
+Long-term exposure to noise over 90 dB can cause hearing loss.
+This would be as loud as a motorcycle from 25 feet away.

 Now, a properly functioning residential HVAC unit shouldn’t be as loud as 90 decibels, so hearing loss isn’t the danger.
 The problem is that not-as-loud sounds, in the 70 dB range and above, can still have negative effects on health and comfort when you’re exposed to them for long periods of time.